-- Make sure that your printer is turned on and that the printer is online. - 2 Make sure your software is configured for the right type of printer attached. - Verify that the onboard LPT port's I/O address and IRQ settings are configured correctly. - 4.
+- 1. Make sure that the power of your printer is turned on and that the printer is on-line. - 2 Make sure your software is configured for the right type of printer attached. - Verify that the onboard LPT port's I/O address and IRQ settings are configured correctly. - 4.
 Verify that the attached device works by attaching it to a parallel port that is working and configured correctly.
 If it works, the printer can be assumed to be in good condition.
-If the printer remains inoperative, replace the printer cable and try again.
+If the printer remains inoperative, replace the printer cable and try again. - 5.
+Please also consult your local network administrator.